raoasifraza11/learn-web-development-resources/README.md

 * [CSS Basic](http://www.w3schools.com/css/default.asp) - an introduciton about CSS and basic concepts.
 * [Introduction to CSS Development](https://www.udemy.com/refactoru-intro-to-css/learn/v4/overview) - Cascading Style Sheets, or CSS, is how we control what a website looks like, including colors, layouts, fonts, and more!.
 * [CSS Tricks](https://css-tricks.com) - Fixing in CSS optimized tutorial.
+* [MDN CSS](https://developer.mozilla.org/en-US/docs/Learn/CSS) - Cascading Stylesheets — or CSS — is the second technology you should start learning after HTML.

 #### JavaScript